Creating Accessible Content (WCAG 2.0 Conformance)

 - Use lists : You can use HTML to specify three different types of lists:

 If you want to change existing content into a specific list type, highlight the appropriate text and select the appropriate list type.
-As in the earlier example showing how paragraph text is entered, the appropriate list elements are automatically added to your HTML, but you can view this in source edit view.<dl> is not supported by the RTE.
+As in the earlier example showing how paragraph text is entered, the appropriate list elements are automatically added to your HTML.In full screen mode, the individual Bullet List and Numbered List icons are visible.
+When not in full screen mode, the two options are available behind the single Lists icon.<dl> is not supported by the RTE.

 - The <ul> element is used for unordered lists (bulleted) lists.
-Individual list items are identified using the <li> element.in the RTE, use the Bulleted List icon.
+Individual list items are identified using the <li> element.in the RTE, use the Bullet List icon.

 - Use tables :Tables of data must be identified using HTML table elements: